GM Korea offers workers three times annual wage, tuition fees for redundancy

 “This is the most compensation we can provide given our management conditions and it will be difficult for us to offer more benefits going forward,” the company said in the letter.

-“GM Korea has recorded a financial loss of nearly 3 trillion won ($2.8 billion) over the past four years and continues to make losses as a result of low utilization rates, continued rises in labor costs and an excessive workforce,” the letter said.
+“GM Korea has recorded a financial loss of nearly 3 trillion won (£2.01 billion) over the past four years and continues to make losses as a result of low utilisation rates, continued rises in labour costs and an excessive workforce,” the letter said.

 Detroit-based GM has said it will book an $850 million charge to reflect the restructuring costs, including $375 million in cash related to employee expenses.